Hitcents/unity3d-standards/coding.md

 Your C# code should *not* have warnings.
 If you are not using a variable, *DELETE IT*!
 I will be setting the build server to fail on warnings, so we can all make fun of you if your code has them.

+#God classes

+Do not make ridiculously long classes.
+If a class is longer than 500 lines, consider breaking its functionality into multiple classes.
+I don't want to see another `GameDataManager` like we had in Draw a Stickman: EPIC.

+#Be SOLID

+Learn the [SOLID design principles](http://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29).
+Most importantly S and D:

+* S - Single Responsibility Principal - each class should have a single "responsiblity" or purpose.
+A Player class would handle logic for the Player, but not handle saving your game, for example.
+* D - Dependencies - depend upon abstractions, not concretions.
+Anything that must be flexible across platforms should use a base/abstract class or interface.
+Examples of this are a file system service, in-app purchasing, etc.